Variable Compensation: A Comprehensive Guide

 11. Tax Benefits: Certain types of variable compensation can offer tax benefits.

-12. Encourages Teamwork: In some cases, it can encourage teamwork if tied to team performance.
+12. Encourages Teamwork: Sometimes, it can promote teamwork if tied to team performance.

 13. Improves Productivity: It can improve productivity by incentivizing performance.

-14. Customer Satisfaction: It can lead to increased customer satisfaction if tied to customer-related goals.
+14. Customer Satisfaction: It can increase customer satisfaction if tied to customer-related goals.

 15. Profit Sharing: It can include profit-sharing components.